luisernani/Object-oriented-Programming-in-JavaScript/README.md

 # Object-oriented-Programming-in-JavaScript-Exercises

-Mosh Folder is an exerise from the video Programming with Mosh on Youtube
+Mosh Folder is an exercise from the video Programming with Mosh on Youtube

+Traversy-Media folder are some exercises from the Traversy Media Youtube channel.